-EDPR 431: Practicum III: Intermediate Practicum (6 Credits)
+EDPR 431 Practicum III: Intermediate Practicum; Extension of Curriculum Knowledge and Teaching Competencies (6 Credits)

 EDPR 431 is offered in the first (Fall) semester of Year 2 and consists of eight weeks of in-classroom activities.
 This practicum focuses on direct whole-class teaching instruction, so that teaching activity concentrates on supervised, supported preparation and delivery of individual lesson plans, as well a unit plan.
 Teaching time should build to approximately 50%-65% of class instructional time (at the discretion and with the guidance of the Cooperating Teacher in the context of his/her classroom).
 Pre-service Teachers return to campus several times during the practicum for a half-day seminar.
 The practicum seminars are considered an integral part of the field experience and attendance is compulsory.